 Tata Memorial Hospital, Mumbai

 At a hospital, a nurse usually begins her career as a staff nurse.
 Areas of work include outpatient departments, operation theatres, offices and other wings of a hospital.

 With experience, he or she can get a more managerial job as Ward In-charge or Supervisor.
-Subsequent promotions progress a nurse’s career through the positions of Assistant Nursing Superintendent, Deputy Nursing Superintendent, and finally, Nursing Superintendent.
+Subsequent promotions progress a nurse’s career through the positions of Scope of growth in hospitals and academic assistant Nursing Superintendent, Deputy Nursing Superintendent, and finally, Nursing Superintendent.
 Higher posts generally require a degree rather than a diploma.